saeed-sufi/ned/README.md

 * By calling the function `the_post`, variable `$post` is created and you can use it anywhere you want.

 * custom templates are by default enabled for pages only.

+* WordPress recognizes the subfolder page-templates.
+Therefore, it’s a good idea to store your global page templates in this folder to help keep them organized.

+* Archive tags can be used outside of the `LOOP`.
 ## Order

 * `category.php` is used specifically to display category pages.
 Unlike category template, `archive.php` template is used for various pieces of pages like tags, dates, ... .
 It also displays posts in chronological order.